stanislav-web/OpenDoor/docs/Installation-and-update.md

 Installation
 ===============
-Python v3.9 is minor requirement.
+Python v3.9 is a minor requirement.
 At the moment, the package can be installed from this repository [https://github.com/stanislav-web/OpenDoor](https://github.com/stanislav-web/OpenDoor)
 Now being tested, and the next will be published in other sources, such as Pypi.